vergauwenthomas/MetObs_toolkit/paper/paper.md

 1) resampling the time resolution if necessary,
 2) identifying erroneous or missing records, and
 3) filling the missing records.
-Sophisticated software such as TITAN/CROWDQC+ (referenties toevoegen) exists for identifying erroneous observations (QC), which is one aspect of cleaning a dataset.
+Sophisticated software such as TITAN/CROWDQC+ `[@asr-17-153-2020; @10.3389/fenvs.2021.720747]` exists for identifying erroneous observations (QC), which is one aspect of cleaning a dataset.
 These packages are designed specifically for this purpose.
 Moreover, researchers often face the challenge of coding scripts that can generate analyses, particularly when using geographical datasets such as landcover datasets.
 Traditionally, this requires the installation of numerous packages, storage of geographical datasets, and GIS manipulations (often manually done with specific GIS software).
 The toolkit implements one user-friendly framework for creating various plots, generating analysis statistics, and incorporating GIS data through the use of the Google Earth engine.
 By using the toolkit, scientists can set up a pipeline to process raw data into analysis in an easy-to-use (and install) manner.
 Additionally, the developed pipeline can be directly applied to other datasets without any formatting issues.